KimaniKibuthu/MLDevOps-Coursework/Clean Code Principles/Customer Churn Project/README.md

 # Predict Customer Churn

+## Introduction

 - Project **Predict Customer Churn** of ML DevOps Engineer Nanodegree Udacity

 ## Project Description
 The project entails predicting the customer churn of a bank.

-## Running Files
-The repository contains several major files:
+The repository contains several major files to achieve this goal.
+They include:
 * data folder - Contains the data on customer churn.

 * images folder - It contains the eda and results folders.
 Once the notebook is run, it will generate plots during data exploration which will be saved in the eda folder.
 During the modelling section, it will generate images of feature importance and model performance plots that will be saved in the results folder.